sebapersson/petab_sciml_testsuite/test_cases/initialization/003/README.md

-# Test Case 001
+# Test Case 003

-Test case for neural-network parameter initialization, when for `layer1` parameters are set to a value `0`.
+Test case for neural-network parameter initialization, when for `layer1.bias` (bias for `layer1`) parameters are set to a value `0`.
 The other parameters should be initialized according to the neural network parameter file.

 ## Model Structure